SSHISAI/7Scripts/README.md

 # 7Scripts

+If you need help add me on Discord: .𝖓𝖊𝖛𝖎𝖔𝖔 | ℘#2205

 Please dont't judge me for the really messy and bad practice code it is a rellatively old project.
 I have decided to release the source code because I don't have the time and desire to work on this project anymore. it is outdated but you just have to change the configs a bit and it is up to date again.